cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}}
 discusses integration with TLS 1.3 {{RFC8446}}.

+Comment (Hugo):  We should refer somewhere (intro?) to the issue of user account information privacy and running OPAQUE under/over TLS could address that.

 ## Protocol messages {#protocol-messages}